 Bright Fiber says it forecasts a very high take rate based on the conclusions of a 2012 feasibility analysis commissioned by the company.
-Bright Fiber's researchers recommended that the project serve the proposed area because of several factors, including: that roughly half of the area had landline telephone service from Verizon, which never deployed DSL; the other half was served by AT&T, but is far from central offices, resulting in low speed via DSL; the area's geographic diversity and high forestation, which makes it extremely difficult for fixed wireless to reach the majority of
+Bright Fiber's researchers recommended that the project serve the proposed area because of several factors, including: that roughly half of the area had landline telephone service from Verizon, which never deployed DSL; the other half was served by AT&T, but is far from central offices, resulting in low speed via DSL27; the area's geographic diversity and high

-24 US Census Bureau: http://quickfacts.census.gov/qfd/states/06/06057.html, accessed November 30, 2015.
+26 US Census Bureau: http://quickfacts.census.gov/qfd/states/06/06057.html, accessed November 30, 2015.